-With the Company considers the allowance for doubtful receivables is adequate based on the current available information, additional provisions may be required due to future uncertain factors.
+While the Company considers the allowance for doubtful receivables to be adequate based on the current available information, additional provisions may be required due to uncertain factors in the future.

-Valuation of investment in subsidiaries and affiliates 1 1 . . .
+2. Valuation of investment in subsidiaries and affiliates

-(1) The amount recorded in financial statement in Fiscal 2023 Loss on valuation of securities of subsidiaries and affiliates ¥81 million (Extraordinary Losses - Other) ₹81 IIIIII0II Loss on valuation of other securities of subsidiaries and affiliates ¥407 million (Extraordinary Losses - Other) 14 07 IIIIII0II Shares of subsidiaries and affiliates ¥1,393,210 million Investments in other securities of subsidiaries and affiliates ¥341,701 million
+(1) The amount recorded in financial statement in Fiscal 2024 Loss on valuation of securities of subsidiaries and affiliates Shares of subsidiaries and affiliates Investments in other securities of subsidiaries and affiliates